biati-digital/alfred-calculate-anything/README.md

 ## Why

 There are several conversion workflows out there but I wanted a workflow that worked naturally.
-For example, with Calculate Anything, you can open Alfred, type `100 + 9` and get a result.
+For example, you can open Alfred, type `100 + 9` and get a result.
 No need for keywords or hotkeys -- it just works.
-Type `100 + 16%`, `100 euros to usd`, `100km to cm` or `100 years to hours` and many more.
+With Calculate Anything you can do the same, simply type `100 + 16%`, `100 euros to usd`, `100km in cm` or `100 years to hours` and many more.

 ## Features